 Many parties have intangible interests that are at least as important as expectations about what might happen in court.
 These include closure, stress reduction, relationships, reputation, and ability to pursue other things, among others.
 By focusing so much on hyped court outcomes and by ignoring or giving short shrift to other interests, practitioners send the implicit message that the other interests aren’t very important.

 Many law students are disillusioned by this process.
 Most of their classes drill them on detailed legal principles, and then they come to our classes.
 We tell them that most cases are settled and that legal arguments often are just bargaining tactics in negotiation.
-So many of us teach them how to make cynical arguments as lawyers often do in practice and/or we teach “interest-based” negotiation techniques, which generally aren’t used in civil cases.
+Many of us teach them how to make cynical arguments as lawyers often do in practice and/or we teach “interest-based” negotiation techniques, which generally aren’t used in civil cases.
 Many law students are cynical anyway by the time they graduate because we teach them to make disingenuous arguments in court too.
 So our negotiation lessons just pile on top.

 Even many law professors feel the pain.
 Many of us aspire to teach students a “better way” to handle negotiations and mediations.
 Some agonize about whether to teach techniques we think are desirable but generally aren’t widely used – or techniques we dislike but that are commonly used in the real world.